-In this plan, the RESULT CACHE operations is identified by its cache ID, which is ch5r45jxt05rk0xc1brct197fp.
-You can query the V\$RESULT_CACHE_OBJECTS view by using this CACHE ID, as shown in the following example (sample output included):
+In this EXPLAIN PLAN, the ResultCache operator is identified by its CacheId, which is b06ppfz9pxzstbttpbqyqnfbmy.
+You can now run a query on the V\$RESULT CACHE OBJECTS view by using this CacheId.

 6.3.4.5 Displaying Plans for Partitioned Objects: Example